ILIAS-eLearning/ILIAS/components/ILIAS/Init/src/ErrorHandling/ROADMAP.md

 When an uncaught exception is handled by `ilErrorHandling`'s default (production) handler, the handler:

-1. Optionally writes a log file and builds a message that references it,
+1. Optionally writes a/to log file(s) and builds a message that references it, or uses a generic message for `ShouldNotAutoReport` exceptions,
 2. Sets the message in the UI template component or session,
 3. **Redirects the user to `error.php`** (via `$DIC->ctrl()->redirectToURL('error.php')` or